What is a women's counselor?

 Where do we meet?

-I have a virtual practice, where I currently provide teletherapy for women in Pennsylvania, Delaware, Florida, Colorado and South Carolina.
+I have a virtual practice, where I currently provide teletherapy for women in Pennsylvania, Delaware, Florida, Colorado, Ohio and South Carolina.
 I will send you a secure link for our sessions via psychology session.
 I have found that teletherapy is just as valuable as in-person treatment.
 We will be able to connect and form a meaningful relationship.
 This provides us with location and time freedom!
 I do ask that you are in a stable location for our sessions – I cannot complete sessions while you are driving!

 What is a good faith estimate, and will I receive one?